 Are Figure 8 Straps Better?

 Figure 8 straps are generally the best type of straps when it comes to security.
-However, your hand will go where the bar goes.
-That’s why if you want to drop the bar from the top of the lift, they’re not the right ones for you.
+However, they essentially connect your wrist to the bar.
+If you want to drop the bar from the top of the lift, they’re not the right ones for you.

 Are Lifting Straps Cheating?